saud-learning-services/instructions-and-other-templates/README.md

 - use generic reference to "Project Name", (project-name, PROJECT_NAME etc etc) where possible -- for screenshots using examples, clearly indicate as example
 - assume that Ops uses GitHub Desktop setup to locate files in Documents/GitHub/Sauder_Learning_Services
+- use Snagit and the theme found in _assets

 ## Other
 - keep a copy of unedited images for other uses